MaCh3 2.5.1

 Parameter Plot

 This plot is summarising 1D posteriors in more compact way.
 It is being printed by default.
+1sigma errors are same as in 1D marginalised distribution.

 Since these plots are often targeted for publication, there is a tool called GetPosftitParams which make this plot with ability group parameter in whatever fashion you like.
 You can read more here